 The UK’s physical activity levels are low with only 66% of England’s men and 56% of women claiming to meet experts’ recommendations.
-But self-reporting of health behaviour isn’t really to be relied on so the figures may actually be much lower.
+Self-reporting of health behaviour, however, isn’t really to be relied on so the figures are likely to be much lower.

-Physical activity levels also decline with age, inactivity being one of the leading causes of death in developed countries, responsible for an estimated 22% of CHD, 17% of colon cancer, 15% of diabetes, 13% of strokes and 11% of breast cancer.
+Physical activity levels also decline with age, inactivity being one of the leading causes of death in developed countries.
+It is shown to be responsible for an estimated 22% of CHD, 17% of colon cancer, 15% of diabetes, 13% of strokes and 11% of breast cancer.

-Here’s how to start beating the excuses and be honest with yourself:
+Here’s how to start beating the excuses and being honest with yourself:

 Between work and children, school and homework, exercise is hard to fit in… but not impossible.
 We find time for things we value.
 How?
-Get up a little bit earlier, give yourself some ‘me time’ instead of watching X programme on TV or exercise while watching the TV instead of lying on the sofa.
+Get up a little bit earlier, or give yourself some ‘me time’ instead of watching X programme on TV or exercise while watching the TV!

 Working out actually gives you more energy.
 Your body makes feel-good hormones (endorphins) and you get your circulation going.
 Try working out in the morning before your day runs away with you.